55% of students receive need-based Harvard scholarships. 1 in 5 pays nothing to attend.

 Since the intent of these awards is that they be used for educational purposes, you must report them to Harvard and apply them toward your college expenses.
 We will consider your outside awards as a part of your overall financial aid funding.

-- First to replace term-time job expectation.
+- First to replace the term-time job expectation.

 Since outside awards are additional resources that reduce your financial need, they cannot be used to replace your parent contribution.